Skip to main content

 • Discarded.

-Proceeds from the sale of surplus property from appropriated (Fund 10) cost centers are credited to the university general fund.
-Proceeds from items sold by auxiliary (Fund 20) cost centers are credited back to the auxiliary cost center.
+Proceeds from the sale of Surplus Property from appropriated (Fund 10) Cost Centers are credited to the university general fund.
+Proceeds from items sold by auxiliary (Fund 20) Cost Centers are credited back to the auxiliary Cost Center.
 Fleet Services will retain sales revenue from all vehicle sales.

 3.5 Unique Items and Items of High Resale Value

 Surplus Property that is unique or may have a high resale value (e.g., musical instruments, lab equipment, artwork, historical treasures, etc.) should typically be sold either by sealed bid or via external auction or social media website to maximize opportunities of finding a suitable buyer.
-Cost center personnel may know of resources or contacts that may be helpful in pursuing potential buyers, and this information should be included on the Surplus Property Request Form.
+Cost Center personnel may know of resources or contacts that may be helpful in pursuing potential buyers, and this information should be included on the Surplus Property Request Form.

 3.6 Disposal of Hazardous Materials and Equipment